Shock Tuning 101

 Which Damping Changes to Make

-The rebound action should let the axle droop with the chassis staying level between whoops.
+The rebound should allow the axle to drop while keeping the chassis level between whoops.

-Compression should gently lift the chassis as the tires encounter the next whoop.
+During compression, the chassis should rise gently as the tires meet the next whoop.

-If the chassis dives into a whoop or bottoms out prematurely you have too little high speed compression.
+If the chassis dips into a whoop or bottoms out too soon, your high-speed compression is inadequate.

-If your compression and rebound are approximately close through the whoops, but the suspension is harsh on small chop, then decrease low speed damping starting with compression.
+If your compression and rebound settings are roughly aligned through the whoops but the suspension feels harsh over small bumps, begin by reducing low-speed damping, starting with compression.

-Once you are good on the whoops, lower the dual rate stops down, they will help raise the chassis through the whoops.
-Set the stops so the front dual rate slider hits after 2” of up travel (1 to 1.5″ on the coilover), and set the rear so it hits after 4” of up travel (2-3″ on the coilover).
-Adjust the stops up and down as necessary to get a level ride through the whoops.
-The dual rate stops will help with chassis control.
-If you still want more chassis control increase low speed rebound and be prepared to decrease high speed rebound.
+Once you have mastered navigating the whoops, lower the dual rate stops.
+These will assist in lifting the chassis while going through the whoops.
+Set the front dual rate slider to engage after 2 inches of upward travel (1 to 1.5 inches on the coilover), and adjust the rear to engage after 4 inches of upward travel (2 to 3 inches on the coilover).
+Fine-tune the stops as needed to achieve a level stance while traversing the whoops.
+The dual rate stops will enhance chassis control.
+If you’re seeking even greater control, increase the low-speed rebound while being ready to decrease the high-speed rebound.

-Now for the last stage, check how the vehicle responds to bottoming by jumping and bottoming out.
-The vehicle should rise back past ride height before settling back again.
-The chassis should rise quickly and evenly.
-This motion is a result of mid speed damping, but there isn’t a single adjustment for that so adjust either high or low speed damping to change the response.
+For the final phase, evaluate how the vehicle behaves during jumps and when bottoming out.
+The vehicle should rebound and rise above the ride height before settling back down.
+It should lift swiftly and uniformly.
+This behavior results from the mid-speed damping, though there’s no single adjustment for it, so you must adjust either high or low-speed damping to modify the vehicle’s response.

 Which Valving Changes to Make